chho/dotfile_bolilerplate/README.md

 # dotfile_bolilerplate
-A collection of some dot configuration boilerplate.
+A collection of some configuration boilerplate.
+Each entry in the config file has comment as far as possible.

+## postcss.config.js

+Postcss config file with Tailwind configuration.